 Think your metabolism needs a boost?
-Check out these 10 mistakes you’re making that are hurting your metabolism.
+Check out these 10 mistakes you’re making that are hurting yours.

 1. You’re not getting enough sleep

 Sleep is your body’s time to restore, and it’s good for keeping your metabolism working properly as well.
-SFGate explains that those who do not get the proper amount of sleep may have a higher chance of developing a metabolic disorder down the road.
-In addition to this, the hormones that are responsible for regulating your appetite, ghrelin and leptin, are also affected when you don’t get enough sleep, thus you’ll feel less satisfied after your meals and hungrier than normal, which affects your metabolism as well.
+SFGate explains those who do not get the proper amount of sleep may have a higher chance of developing a metabolic disorder down the road.
+In addition to this, the hormones that are responsible for regulating your appetite, ghrelin and leptin, are also affected when you don’t get enough sleep.
+This will cause you to feel less satisfied after your meals and hungrier than normal, which affects your metabolism as well.

 Diabetes is a metabolic disorder, and when you don’t get the amount of sleep that you should be getting, your body becomes less sensitive to insulin, the hormone that is necessary to help your body turn food into fuel.
 This can eventually lead to insulin resistance and diabetes, so it’s vital to your metabolism (and your overall health) that you’re getting the sleep you need.
 Hover around seven to eight hours of sleep a night for the perfect amount — any less than this and your metabolism may suffer.
 Any more than this will leave you at risk for weight gain, too.